Metarget/metarget/README.md

 ## 10 License

-Metarget is licensed under the MIT License.
+Metarget is licensed under Apache License 2.0.
 See [LICENSE](LICENSE) for the full license text.

 ## 11 Events